ldijkman/Anet-A8-Plus-3D-Printer/README.md

 pitty it can only beep and not play tone sounds like ender3 bit outdated PCB = but no complains for that money

-direct replace the shitty lineaar ball on soft axis for first printed later ordered plastic linear slides did not want to damage the axis with the garbage linear ball slides
+direct replace the shitty linear ball on soft axis for first printed pla bus later ordered plastic linear slides did not want to damage the soft axis with the garbage linear ball slides